 Power of AttorneyWith a power of attorney, you can appoint someone to act on your behalf known as an agent or attorney-in-fact.
 Your agent should be someone you completely trust in making personal decisions for you.
 Listed below are several important terms to remember when looking at appointing a power of attorney:

 - General Power of Attorney - With this power of attorney, your agent can perform many legally binding transactions on your behalf without prior notice to you.

 - Special or Limited Power of Attorney - A power of attorney granting your agent only certain powers or powers within a specified time period.

-- Springing Power of Attorney - A durable power of attorney that is effective only in the event of your incapacity or incompetence.
+- Springing Power of Attorney - A durable power of attorney that becomes effective only in the occurrence of a future event, such as your incapacity or incompetence.

 Questions about powers of attorney may be answered by consulting an attorney.
 The material above is intended to be accurate; however, consultation with appropriate professionals for assistance is recommended.